January 20-29, 2017

 Eddie Muller hosts NOIR CITY 15, the 2017 incarnation of the world's most popular film noir festival, at the legendary Castro Theatre, presenting 24 exceptional films ranging from the mid-20th century to today and culled from all parts of the globe.
 "The Big Knockover" is a veritable history of the heist film, from black-and-white Hollywood classics such as Criss Cross (1949) and The Asphalt Jungle (1950) to stunning contemporary thrillers like El Aura (2005) and Victoria (2015).
 NOIR CITY 15's lineup explores, in films both suspenseful and comedic, the desperate lengths to which people will go to beat the system and hit the big time.

 Passports (full series passes) and tickets to all the festival's double features are now on sale at NoirCity.com.
 We look forward to seeing all of you there!

-Eddie Muller will co-host the The Humphrey Bogart Film Festival at its tropical home in Key Largo, Florida, with Bogart and Bacall's son, Stephen.
+Eddie Muller co-hosted the The Humphrey Bogart Film Festival at its tropical home in Key Largo, Florida, with Bogart and Bacall's son, Stephen.
 All four of the films that the superstar couple made together will screen, including John Huston's Key Largo (1948).
 Other films in the line-up include two film noir masterpieces, Huston's The Maltese Falcon (1941) and Nicholas Ray's In a Lonely Place (1950).